A Family of LZ78-based Universal Sequential Probability Assignments: Introduction

 We prove that the LZ78 family of models is universal, in the sense that its log-loss asymptotically matches or outperforms any finite-state sequential probability assignment.
 In the process, we consolidate a set of results from throughout the literature \cite{merhavFeder1993SequentialDecision,federMerhavGutman1992,weissman2007Filtering,originalLZ78paper}: the optimal asymptotic performance of finite-state probability models (under log loss) is no better than the optimal performance of Markovian models, and the corresponding log loss is a scaled version of the finite-state compressibility, as defined in \cite{originalLZ78paper}.

 Additionally, we define a family of probability sources based on the LZ78 sequential probability assignments.
-A thorough theoretical investigation of these sources is deferred to a future work, but we show promising initial results, pertaining to the compression framework of \cite{merhav2022universalrandomcodingensemble}.
-Unlike the LZ78 probability model, which has a limited number of computationally-efficient formulations, this probability source includes a formulation that allows us to generate realizations from any prior with roughly the same computational simplicity.
+A thorough theoretical investigation of these sources is beyond the scope of this work (cf. \cite{sagan2025lz78source} for a theoretical analysis), but we show initial results pertaining to the compression framework of \cite{merhav2022universalrandomcodingensemble}.
+Unlike the LZ78 probability model, which has a limited number of simple-to-compute formulations, this probability source generates realizations from any prior with roughly the same computational cost.
 Using this probability source, we generate a family of sequences for which our family of sequential probability assignments achieves substantially better asymptotic performance than any finite-state machine.

 The rest of the paper is organized as follows.
 In \prettyref{sec:prelim}, we introduce notation that will be used throughout the remainder of the paper. \prettyref{sec:framework-spa-construction} defines the LZ78 family of sequential probability assignments, with special cases highlighted in \prettyref{sec:special-case-spas}, and the uniform convergence of the self-entropy log loss (for any model in the family) to the LZ78 codelength proven in \prettyref{sec:lz78-log-loss-eq-codelength}.
 Then, \prettyref{sec:markov-and-fs-spa} defines two notions of universality for sequential probability assignments, and the equivalence of both of those notions and finite-state compressibility is in \prettyref{sec:lambda-eq-mu-eq-rho}. \prettyref{sec:lz78-spa-optimality} contains the universality result of the LZ78 family of models with respect to individual sequences, with extensions to stationary and ergodic probability sources in \prettyref{sec:stationary-ergodic-results}.
+In \prettyref{sec:computational-analysis}, we provide a brief analysis of the LZ78 SPA's computational complexity.
 In \prettyref{sec:lz78-probability-source}, we define the LZ78-based probability source, and elaborate on a special case in \prettyref{sec:bernoulli-lz78-source}.
 Finally, \prettyref{sec:experiments} is dedicated to the potential use of the LZ78 sequential probability assignments for text generation and classification, and the LZ78 probability source for compression.
 We conclude in \prettyref{sec:conclusion}.